markjnkim/es_mod/01-html/content/step-3-hero.md

 ## Our Hero's Purpose

 Now that we have the header and footer for our page, let's get started with the body or content of our website.
+HTML elements in large part can be considered as a series of rectangular boxes as was described in step 1.
+These boxes can be stacked on top of each other like blocks, similar to our `section` elements in our mockup and also can be nested within each other like russian nesting dolls.
 If we take a good look at our mockup, we can see that each part of our landing page seems to be separated by a different color block.
 This serves as a stylistic way to communicate to the reader that each part conveys a different purpose or information type.
 Let's continue by building each block piece by piece until we have completed our first website.

 The first block is considered the most important section because this will be seen by every visitor to our landing page.
 This is the hero section and is considered as "above the fold", hence has a particular task; pique the curiosity of the visitors to keep reading, scrolling, clicking, and engaging with the website.